-Zones of Regulation intervention by trained TA. £15 As above 1 Breakfast Club/After School club will be funded for autumn term 2, for some pupils to support families and emotional/social needs of pupils. £0 Recent research by the EEF indicated that Breakfast Clubs can make a significant impact on a child's progress at school.
+Zones of Regulation intervention by trained TA. £240 As above 1 Breakfast Club will be paid for, for some pupils to allow a smooth start to the day. £180 Recent research by the EEF indicated that Breakfast Clubs can make a significant impact on a child's progress at school.
 We sent a survey out to all parents which had a high return rate and clearly indicated that our PPG families were very interested in attendance at the club.
 2017-18 the Breakfast Club was incredibly popular with our PPG families.
 Evidence Base: EEF Research (Magic Breakfast Project + 1-4 months)Recent research by the EEF indicated that Breakfast Clubs can make a significant impact on a child's progress at school.
 We sent a survey out to all parents which had a high return rate and clearly indicated that our PPG families were very interested in attendance at the club.
 2017-18 the Breakfast Club was incredibly popular with our PPG families.
-Evidence Base: EEF Research (Magic Breakfast Project + 1-4 months) 4 Care of and interaction with school guinea pigs. £100 This strategy is designed to engage identified pupils in coming to school and tapping into their interests.
+Evidence Base: EEF Research (Magic Breakfast Project + 1-4 months) 4 Residentials and After School Clubs will be paid for, for targeted pupils to enable them to have the same access to extra-curricular activities as their peers. £750 Broadening a child's experiences and understanding of the wider world gives them confidence, raises their selfesteem, and develops the social skills.
+This will improve their attitude and approaches to learning in the classroom because they have more 'lifeexperiences to draw on' 4 Pony Therapy for identified pupils. £450 Visit to Riding for the Disabled in New Yatt to care for the ponies will develop the self confidence of targeted pupils as well as allowing them to understand the impact their emotions and behaviour has on others through seeing how ponies respond to their mood/behaviour.
+1 Care of and interaction with school guinea pigs. £300 This strategy is designed to engage identified pupils in coming to school and tapping into their interests.
 Animals are calming and respond to people's emotions allowing children to understand their behaviours better and how they impact others.
-1 Dreamcatchers Forest School sessions for LAC and others who would benefit from mental health support.
-Free (funded by Children in Need) Six evidence-based recommendations in new EEF report to support primary schools to review their current approaches to SEL Effective social and emotional learning (SEL) can increase positive pupil behaviour, mental health and wellbeing, and academic performance.
 1

-Total budgeted cost: £12,575
+Total budgeted cost: £13,695